Working effectively in a team can be tough! We must use our emotional intelligence to support relationship building with other employees.

-When your team meets take note of your emotions.
+When your team meets, take note of your emotions.
 Remember, you must be in control of your emotions, and not permit them to control your behaviour when participating in discussions and decision-making.

-To build relationships with fellow employees carefully observe your team member's body language and take cues from their non-verbal communication.
-Use social awareness skills to actively listen as the discussion unfolds.
-These actions will develop your emotional intelligence and without a doubt build your relationships with team members.
+To build relationships with fellow employees, carefully observe your team member's body language and take cues from their non-verbal communication.
+Use social awareness skills to listen actively as the discussion unfolds.
+These actions will develop your emotional intelligence and, without a doubt, build your relationships with team members.

 Each employee brings both personal baggage and preferences to the table.
 So, start by getting to know each team member, learn their strengths, preferences, and areas of development.
 This process establishes common ground and gets the ball rolling on the collaboration.